 Specsavers is the world’s largest privately owned optical group with retail operations across 10 countries – the UK, the Republic of Ireland, the Netherlands, Sweden, Norway, Denmark, Finland, Spain, Australia and New Zealand.
 We operate a supply chain infrastructure to support this business, based in the UK, Hungary and the Far East.

-Specsavers has more than 2,000 optical stores, hearing centres and domiciliary partnerships.
+Specsavers has more than 2,100 optical stores, hearing centres and domiciliary partnerships.
 In addition to our core optics offering, we provide audiology services in the UK, Republic of Ireland and the Netherlands and domiciliary eyecare services in the UK and ROI.
-In 2016 we invested in a partnership with Newmedica, one of the largest independent ophthalmology providers to the NHS.
+Furthermore, we provide ophthalmology services to the NHS and private patients in the UK through our partnership with Newmedica.
 Through this relationship Specsavers brings together the expertise of ophthalmologists and optometrists to improve eye-health outcomes for patients.

 Our joint venture partnership model means that each store is part-owned and managed by its own directors – our ‘partners’.
 The directors are shareholders in their own store business and are supported by our office teams across a range of services related to retail, marketing, accounting, IT and supply chain activities.
 This model ensures that the opticians and audiologists who run their stores can concentrate on delivering what they do best – providing expert eye and hearing care to their customers.